 - Change your air filters.
 This is a simple thing to do and can really make a difference.
 Not only does a dirty air filter impact your air quality, but it can also force your HVAC unit to work inefficiently.
 Changing your air filter is an easy way to breathe cleaner air and keep energy bills at lower costs.

-To learn more about indoor air quality in Garland or to follow up with an inspection service, contact Quick Solutions Air Conditioning & Heating today.
+To learn more about indoor air quality in Plano or to follow up with an inspection service, contact Quick Solutions Air Conditioning & Heating today.